wp-plugins/woocommerce-predictive-search/readme.txt

 == Screenshots ==

 1. Set up WooCommerce Predictive Search Widget.
-Set Title that show on the front end.
-Set the number of results to show in the dropdown.
-Set the number of characters of the description text to show with each result.
-Link to the All Search Results Page shows at the bottom of the widget.

 2. All Search Results Page with Endless Scroll.
-Please note the image shows results with Prices, Product Categories and Product Tags - these are Pro Version features that are NOT activated on the Lite Version.

-3. The plugin adds a Predictive Search tab to your WooCommerce Settings.
-It also auto creates a WooCommerce Predictive Search page on your site with the predictive search shortcode embedded.
-This is for the 'All Results Search Page' creation.
-You can change the pages location if you know what you are doing.

-4. The plugin auto adds a Predictive search Shortcode icon to all of your pages and posts visual editors.
-Note: Shortcodes are not a supported feature on the lite version.
+3. The plugin adds the Predictive Search menu to your WooCommerce sub menu items.

 == Usage ==